bossuche9/Codethedream/README.md

 if you do not have a linus(wsl)/ bash installed, go to git-scm.com/downnloads.
 Downloads for your OS(mostly likely 64 bit).

-open trhe file ending with bit.exe that downlaod and install.
+Open the file ending with bit.exe, downlaod and install.

-There will different customisation for git whilke installing, or main objective is to use it as a terminal to run our cde
+There will be different customisation for git while installing, or main objective is to use it as a terminal to run our code

 after pulling/ downloading/ using git hub codespace.
 In the terminal